antonyorton/weatherapp-fetch-and-push/README.md

 # weatherapp-fetch-and-push
-An AWS lambda function setup that can be uploaded to AWS Lambda as a .zip file
+An AWS lambda function setup that can be uploaded to AWS Lambda as a .zip file It has been tested and appears to work
 ## purpose
+The function:
-The function fetches .json files from an S3 bucket and then appends
+* Fetches .json files from an S3 bucket
-data from weatherapi.com and pushes the .json files back to S3
+* Appends data from weatherapi.com
+* Pushes the .json files back to S3
-Due to the tiny size and simple nature of the files
-they can be read and processed by an external app
+Due to the tiny size and simple nature of the files they can be read and processed by an external app